sassoftware/viya4-iac-aws/docs/user/TerraformUsage.md

 # Using the Terraform CLI

+## Prereqs

 When using the Terraform CLI, make sure you have all the necessary tools [installed on your workstation](../../README.md#terraform).

+## Preparation

-## Set AWS Authentication
+### Set AWS Authentication

-Prepare a file with authentication info, as described in [Authenticating Terraform to access AWS](./TerraformAWSAuthentication.md).
+Follow either one of the authentication methods described in [Authenticating Terraform to access AWS](./TerraformAWSAuthentication.md) and set all the environment variables using `export` command.

+*TIP:* These commands can be stored in a file outside of this repo in a secure file, for example `$HOME/.azure_creds.sh`.
+Protect that file so only you have read access to it.
 Then source your credentials into your shell environment:

 ```bash
 . $HOME/.aws_creds.sh
 ```

-## Pepare User Variables
+### Pepare Variable Definitions (.tfvars) File

 Prepare your `terraform.tfvars` file, as described in [Customize Input Values](../../README.md#customize-input-values).

+## Running Terraform Commands

-## Initialize Terraform
+### Initialize Terraform Environment

 Initialize the Terraform environment for this project by running